Application of a small oscillating magnetic field to reveal the peak effect in the resistivity of Nb3Sn: RESULTS

-Earlier investigations on the same Nb$_3$Sn crystal have shown that it exhibits a pronounced magnetic peak effect near $H_{c2}$ \cite{Lortz2007March}.
-We have performed additional dc magnetization measurements on this crystal and show in Figs.~\ref{fig.PRB3}a and \ref{fig.PRB3}b corresponding magnetization hysteresis loops for the crystal taken at different temperatures.
-The bubble-like feature near the upper critical field is caused by the peak effect.
-In Fig.~\ref{fig.PRB18} we have plotted the critical currents $I_c$ in the peak-effect region as estimated from the magnetization-hysteresis loops shown in Fig.~\ref{fig.PRB3}b by using Bean's critical-state model. \\ Figs.~\ref{fig.PRB4}a and \ref{fig.PRB4}b show the temperature dependence of the resistance of the same sample for different magnetic fields $H$, with a used transport current $I_m = 5\, $mA.
-While the data shown in Fig.~\ref{fig.PRB4}a were taken without any shaking field $h_{ac}$, the data displayed in Fig.~\ref{fig.PRB4}b were measured with $\mu_0 h_{ac} = 0.58\, $mT $\parallel H$.
+Figures \ref{fig.PRB4}(a) and \ref{fig.PRB4}(b) show the temperature dependence of the resistance of the same sample for different magnetic fields $H$, with a used transport current $I_m = 5\, $mA.
+While the data shown in Fig.~\ref{fig.PRB4}(a) were taken without any shaking field $h_{ac}$, the data displayed in Fig.~\ref{fig.PRB4}(b) were measured with $\mu_0 h_{ac} = 0.58\, $mT $\parallel H$.
 With $h_{ac} = 0$, no feature other then the sharp transition to superconductivity is discernible.
 This observation indicates that no significant depinning occurs for $T<T_c(H)$ with a transport current $I_m = 5\, $mA.
 With an additional shaking field $h_{ac}$ of frequency $f = 1\, $kHz parallel to the main magnetic field, ($h_{ac} \parallel H$), however, a clear signature due to the peak effect appears for $\mu_0 H \leq 3\, $T, which is the central result of this paper.
 The data taken in larger magnetic fields remain unaffected.
-This signature consists of a region with finite resistance for temperatures $T$ well below $T_c$ which we may attribute to the dissipative motion of magnetic vortices, and a pronounced drop right below $T_c$ that must indicate enhanced flux pinning in the peak-effect region (see discussion below). \\ In Figs.~\ref{fig.PRB5} we show similar data as in Figs.~\ref{fig.PRB4}, but with the transport current reduced by an order of magnitude to $I_m = 0.5\, $mA. \\ We have also systematically studied the dependence of $R(T)$ on the frequency $f$ of the shaking field.
-In Fig.~\ref{fig.PRB11} we show corresponding temperature sweeps $R(T)$ for frequencies between $5\, $Hz and $5\, $kHz.
-Very strikingly, only frequencies $f \gtrsim 1\, $kHz induced a significant resistance well below $T_c$. \\ We finally investigated the dependence of $R(T)$ on the amplitude $h_{ac}$ of the shaking field at fixed frequency $f = 1\, $kHz (see Fig.~\ref{fig.PRB12}).
-A significant resistance below $T_c$ appears abruptly above a certain threshold value, $\mu_0h_{ac} \approx 0.3\, $mT.
-To demonstrate this effect more clearly we have plotted in Fig.~\ref{fig.PRB13} corresponding data taken at a constant $T = 15.8\, $K, where the sample resistance becomes finite at $\mu_0 h_{ac} \approx 0.4\, $mT.
-The apparent discrepancy between the observed threshold values for $h_{ac}$ appearing in Figs.~\ref{fig.PRB12} and \ref{fig.PRB13} may be a consequence of a certain irreversible behavior around the peak-effect region, so that experiments with varying temperature and corresponding measurements with varying magnetic field (and at fixed $T$) may not give exactly the same results. \\ In order to discuss these features in the $R(T)$ curves that show the peak effect, we plotted in Fig.~\ref{fig.PRB6} a selected $R(T)$ curve for $\mu_0 H = 3\, $T. We define the temperatures $T_p$ as the temperature at the local minimum, $T_M$ as the temperature at the local maximum of the $R(T)$ curve, respectively, and $\Delta T$ as the distance on the temperature scale between the local maximum of the resistance at $T_M$ and the sharp increase in $R(T)$ at the transition to the normal state near $T_c$ (see Fig.~\ref{fig.PRB6}).
+This signature consists of a region with finite resistance for temperatures $T$ well below $T_c$ which we may attribute to the dissipative motion of magnetic vortices, and a pronounced drop right below $T_c$ that must indicate enhanced flux pinning in the peak-effect region (see discussion below).\\